oren-z0/bets4sats/README.md

 addresses, proportionally to the size of their bets.
 The app manager keeps 1% of the rewards.
 Lightning fees are deducted from the users.

-Bookie includes a shareable ticket scanner, which can be used to find the tickets in case of disputes.
+Bets4Sats includes a shareable ticket scanner, which can be used to find the tickets in case of disputes.

 ## Usage